AlphaVantageSupport/stock_visualization_in_python_django/README.md

      }
 }
 ```
-The remainder of the `get_stock_data` function (reproduced below) packages up the adjusted close JSON data and the simple moving average JSON data into a single dictionary `output_dictionary`, which is then saved to the database (so that we can simply recycle the data from the database next time without querying the Alpha Vantage APIs again) and returned back to the AJAX POST loop (via `HttpResponse(json.dumps(output_dictionary), content_type='application/json')`) for charting at the frontend.
+The remainder of the `get_stock_data` function (reproduced below) (1) packages up the adjusted close JSON data and the simple moving average JSON data into a single dictionary `output_dictionary`, (2) save the newly acquired stock data to database (so that we can recycle the data from the database next time without querying the Alpha Vantage APIs again), and (3) return the data back to the AJAX POST loop (via `HttpResponse(json.dumps(output_dictionary), content_type='application/json')`) for charting at the frontend.

 ```
 #package up the data as a dictionary